happay/cms-utils-go/README.md

 ```
 ## Required enviroment variable
-- GRAYLOG_URL: To use logrus logging set GRAYLOG_URL in your env file to get logs in graylog server.
 - REDIS_URL: To use the redi-cluster auth connection set REDIS_URL in your env file.
 - REDIS_PASSWORD: To use the redi-cluster auth connection set REDIS_PASSWORD in your env file.